 While we’ve hit the final month of the year, we still have just enough time to get a few things done before the new year hits.
 Let’s enjoy the holiday season and feel amazing about how we ended the year.

-Here are eight things we can all do in the last few weeks before 2018 hits.
+Here are eight things we can all do in the last two months before 2020 hits.

 Set a GYST day